cabotzabriskie/WV-08-29-2018/index.md

 {% comment %}
   LOCATION
-  West Virginia University
+  {West Virginia University
-  Morgantown, West Virginia
+  Morgantown, West Virginia}

   This block displays the address and links to maps showing directions if the latitude and longitude of the workshop have been set.
 You